-Rio Dulce Travel Guide: Overview
+Rio Dulce Travel Guide

 Rio Dulce Town is horribly planned.
 It was one of our least favorite places to visit in Guatemala.

-It is the base for yachts that are trying to avoid hurricanes, boat tours to Livingston, and has a handful of tourist attractions nearby.
+Rio Dulce is the base for yachts that are trying to avoid hurricanes, boat tours to Livingston, and has a handful of tourist attractions nearby.

 However, all the traffic crosses over the one bridge over the lake to be funneled through one road Rio Dulce.

 To make matters worse, both independent bus companies have their headquarters at the base of the bridge, and stop there to load and unload passengers.
 At least the microbus terminal next door is located off the street.

 All the restaurants and market vendors set up along this stretch too, hoping to entice the passing traffic to stop.